 I was fascinated by Bogota, wasn’t fully aware of what to expect after landing and how safe will greet us Colombia.
 Bogota is the capital of Colombia with a population over 7 million inhabitants.
 It is also the third-largest city in South America and one of the most beautiful places on this continent.

-The old buildings’ architecture and city murals give Bogota an artistic touch.
-The city landscape offers lots of corners to explore, which are enriched by the country’s history.
-Journey to Colombia will be a meeting a completely different culture, fantastic nightlife, unforgettable atmosphere, small cafes lifestyle.
-It’s just not possible to get bored for a second in a Colombian land.
+The old buildings’ architecture and city murals enrich Bogota with an artistic touch.
+The city landscape offers lots to explore and most street corners are filled with country’s history.
+Journey to Colombia will be associated with a totally different culture, fantastic nightlife, and small cafes lifestyle.
+It’s not possible to get bored for a second on a Colombian land.
 What’s more, Bogota lies in a valley between the Guadalupe and Montserrat mountains, which offers an opportunity for spectacular views of the city.

 Once you landed in Bogota – acclimatization is key!

 Bogota lies at the elevation of 2640 metres, which is a bit of a hight.
 This is the fourth highest capital in the world.
 If you came from a much lower altitude you need to allow your body to aclimatize properly.
 There is no solution to skip this process, time is the only factor that makes your body acclimatize naturally.
 If you take things easy it would allow you to enjoy all the facilities of your trip, otherwise, you may feel fatigued.